 5. Press on the “Base Objects” tab.
 A note will appear, “This snapshot is ready to be linked with Source Control to generate the objects for this snapshot”, meaning that you can return to the Source Control Connector.

-6. On the Source Control Connector press “Refresh” and the name of your snapshot will appear on the list.
+6. On the Source Control Connector press “Refresh” and the name of your snapshot should be listed.

 Setting up the connector

 Set up the connection from NAV/BC to Object Analyzer

 It is now time to set up a connection that points to the NAV/BC database you want to track.

 1. Select the snapshot you want to connect with.